EleniNtz13/Newton-s-method/README.md

 \mathbf{x}_{n+1} = \mathbf{x}_n - \delta
 $$

-where the correction vector $\delta$ is defined as:
+where, the correction vector $\delta$ is defined as:

 $$
 \delta = H^{-1} \cdot \nabla f